Thomas M. Konda: Published work

 Issue advertising was not even new in 1950, when the American Medical Association fought President Harry Truman's health care plan with advertising in 10,000 newspapers, 30 national magazines and 1,000 radio stations.
 Or in 1936, when "The Ford Sunday Evening Hour" of orchestral music devoted its commercial time to "talks" excoriating New Deal policies such as Social Security.
 Or even when President Woodrow Wilson complained that the "newspapers are being filled with advertisements calculated to mislead the judgment not only of public men, but also the public opinion of the country itself."

 This letter has been cited at length in Enforcement at the EPA: High Stakes and Hard Choices, by Joel A Mintz and in Crowded Airwaves: Campaign Advertising in Elections.

-He is also routinely a commentator on politics in Northern New York and Vermont for outlets such as NBC and North Country Public Radio, and gave one of the best-attended lectures at the Angell College Center while discussing the content of his book, Conspiracies of Conspiracies.
+He was a routine commentator on politics in Northern New York and Vermont for outlets such as NBC and North Country Public Radio, and gave one of the best-attended lectures at the Angell College Center while discussing the content of his book.